(Updated April 2022)

 - Throughout our relationship we will collect information relating to how you operate and manage your account including payments made.

-- If you call our customer service line we will automatically collect the following information:
+- If you call our customer service team, we’ll automatically collect the following information:

-- the phone number used to call our customer service number
+- the phone number used to call our customer services team

 - Any other information you provide to us directly.